nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Encapsulation - Exercise/PizzaCalories/README.md

 Make sure the Тopping is one of the provided types, otherwise throw a proper Exception with the message "Cannot place [name of invalid argument] on top of your pizza.".

 The allowed weight of a Тopping is in the range [1..50] grams.
 If it is outside of this range throw an Exception with the message "[Topping type name] weight should be in the range [1..50].".

+### Exception Messages

+	"Cannot place [name of invalid argument] on top of your pizza."
+	"[Topping type name] weight should be in the range [1..50]."

+Make a test in your main method that reads a single dough and a topping after that and prints their calories.